 James T. Draper, Jr., D.D., on page 67 of his book entitled Foundations of Biblical Faith, asserts,

 What the Bible teaches is without error.
 Not everything the Bible contains is without error.
 There are some false sayings contained in the Bible, such as the false saying of the serpent when he told Eve that if she disobeyed God, God would not punish her, and she would not die as God had said (Gen. 3:4).
 That certainly is not the truth.
 The Bible contains false sayings of Satan.
 We need to be very careful as we study the Word of God to allow the Spirit of God to pinpoint for us the areas where false sayings and false prophets are quoted.
 However, what the Bible teaches is without error.

-Differences in Biblical Teachings or Principles
+Differences in Biblical Teachings Regarding God

 Some people believe the Old Testament teaches that God is quick to express His wrath or vengeful anger, whereas the New Testament teaches that God, because of His love, is slow to express His anger.
 There are various explanations that help to reconcile this type of apparent discrepancy, depending upon the specific matter.
-[For a more comprehensive discussion of this matter, click on “Has God’s Nature Changed?”]
+[For a more comprehensive discussion of this topic, click on “Has God’s Nature Changed?”]

-Ideas Presented in Obscure Passages
+Ideas Presented in Obscure Scriptures